-In the screenshot example you can see that two fields have been defined that need to both match because the and operator has been selected.
+In the screenshot example to the right you can see that two fields have been defined that need to both match because the and operator has been selected.

 When you select the operator another field is automatically added, more info about operators will be explained shortly.